Treepat/Treepat/README.md

 ```

 ### Compile
-To run the project must first compile the source code using the following maven command:
+To compile the source code use the following maven command:
 ```bash
 mvn compile
 ```